XTLS/Xray-docs-next/docs/en/config/routing.md

 - **Predefined IP list**: This list is pre-installed in every Xray installation package, named `geoip.dat`.
 Usage is like `"geoip:cn"`.
 Must start with `geoip:` (lowercase), followed by a two-character country code.
 Supports almost all countries with internet access.
   - **Special value**: `"geoip:private"`, includes all private addresses, such as `127.0.0.1`.
   - **Inverse selection `!`**: `"geoip:!cn"` means results not in geoip:cn.
 Multiple inverse options have an `AND` relationship, while positive options, or positive options and all inverse options, have an `OR` relationship.
 For example, `ip: ["geoip:!cn", "geoip:!us", "geoip:telegram"]` matches IPs that are not from the US AND not from China, OR are Telegram IPs.
 - **Load IPs from file**: In the form of `"ext:file:tag"`.
-Must start with `ext:` (lowercase), followed by filename and tag.
+Must start with `ext:` (lowercase), followed by file and tag.
 The file is stored in the [Resource Directory](./features/env.md#resource-file-path).
 The file format is the same as `geoip.dat`, and the tag must exist in the file.

 > `port`: number | string